-- What are the possible side effects of ceftriaxone injection (Rocephin)?
+- What are the possible side effects of ceftriaxone (Rocephin)?

-- What is the most important information I should know about ceftriaxone injection (Rocephin)?
+- What is the most important information I should know about ceftriaxone (Rocephin)?

-- What should I discuss with my health care provider before using ceftriaxone injection (Rocephin)?
+- What should I discuss with my health care provider before using ceftriaxone (Rocephin)?

 - What happens if I miss a dose (Rocephin)?